jp-quant/daedalus/docs/FILENAME_PATTERNS.md

 ## Overview

-FluxForge uses consistent filename patterns across all Parquet writing operations to ensure:
+Daedalus uses consistent filename patterns across all Parquet writing operations to ensure:
 1. **No file overwrites** - Each file has a unique identifier
 2. **Temporal ordering** - Filenames include timestamps for debugging
 3. **Pattern consistency** - All modules use the same naming convention